ramyars466/trainite-prototype/README.md

 # 🚀 Trainite Prototype

-### GSoC 2026 Prototype – Modular LM Training Toolkit using PyTorch-Ignite
+### GSoC 2026 Prototype — Modular LM Training Toolkit built with PyTorch-Ignite

-A **research-oriented prototype** for the proposed **Trainite training framework**, built using **PyTorch** and **PyTorch-Ignite**.
+This repository contains a **prototype implementation of Trainite**, a modular training toolkit for language models built on top of **PyTorch** and **PyTorch-Ignite**.

-The goal is to demonstrate a **clean, modular, and extensible deep learning training pipeline** that can serve as the foundation for a full training toolkit.
+The goal of this prototype is to demonstrate how a **clean, extensible training framework** can be designed for research workflows while minimizing boilerplate code.

+This project explores how **PyTorch-Ignite can serve as the core training engine** for a lightweight but powerful ML training toolkit.

 ---

 # 📌 Project Motivation

-Training deep learning models often requires a large amount of boilerplate code for:
+Training deep learning models typically requires writing repetitive code for:

 * training loops
-* validation
+* validation logic
 * checkpointing
 * experiment tracking
-* dataset/model management
+* dataset and model management

-The purpose of **Trainite** is to build a **lightweight training framework** that simplifies these tasks while keeping flexibility for research workflows.
+The goal of **Trainite** is to provide a **lightweight, modular training framework** that simplifies these tasks while remaining flexible for research and experimentation.

-This prototype explores how **PyTorch-Ignite can serve as the core training engine** for such a toolkit.
+This prototype explores a design where **datasets, models, and training pipelines are dynamically configurable and extensible**.

 ---

 # 🧠 Key Idea

-Trainite follows a **config-driven architecture** where experiments are defined through a configuration file.
+Trainite follows a **config-driven architecture** where experiments are defined using a configuration file.

 The framework automatically handles:

 * dataset loading
-* model construction
+* model creation
 * training loops
 * validation
 * checkpointing
 * experiment tracking

-All controlled via a simple CLI interface.
+All operations are controlled through a **simple CLI interface**.

 ---

 # ✨ Implemented Features

-### ⚙️ CLI Interface
+## CLI Interface

-Train models and run inference from the command line.
+Train models and run inference directly from the command line.

 ```bash
 trainite train